jarizleifr/ManulECS/README.md

 ### Focus on simplicity

+Ultimately, ManulECS is just a library and not a framework.
+It is assumed that ECS is just a part of whatever larger architecture you're using.
+ManulECS doesn't care about how to build your systems or model your program states.
+It provides just the core functionality for composition of entities, iterating them and serializing the whole mess to JSON and back.

 I've tried to keep ManulECS as light and simple as possible, while still managing competetive single-thread performance with other libraries of the same sort.
 There are bound to be more feature-rich and more performant ECS implementations out there, but mine does its job in less than 900 lines of code, comments, blanks and tests notwithstanding.

-Out-of-the-box, there are no system classes to override, no code generation, no events, no parallelism.
-Just the core functionality for composition, iteration and serialization.

 ### Sparse sets of components